dgangan/switchChecker_tmp/README.md

 ﻿# switchChecker_tmp
 Utility to get switch port status and check on any interfaces that are in half-duplex mode or under 100Mbps

-To launch pen .bat file inside SwitchChecker01b.zip
+To launch run .bat file inside SwitchChecker01b.zip